stripe2933/vku/docs/using-vku.md

 # Using vku

-This page explains about how to build and install *vku* for your system, and how to seamlessly integrate it to your package.
+This page explains about how to build and install *vku* for your system, and how to seamlessly integrate it into your project.

 ## 1. Usage Options